I make the same point every time I drive and review an Iveco Daily – you just can’t beat having the engine up front and not under the cab.

-The Iveco Daily has a car-like driving position and this means you aren’t slumped over the steering wheel (another advantage over cab-over trucks), and the visibility to the front, front 3/4 areas and the rear is excellent.
+The Iveco Daily has a car-like driving position and this means you aren’t slumped over the steering wheel (another advantage over cab-over trucks), and the visibility to the front, front 3/4 areas, and the rear are excellent.

 This can mostly be put down to the large windows and sizable mirrors.

 The ride, not normally a top priority for light-duty truck operators, is actually better than decent and this is helped even more by the ISRI suspension driver’s seat.